 Read more about CTU’s commitment to the military here.

 Michael Midura is the Director of Military Strategy & Relations and the Director of the CTU Patriot Scholarship Program at Colorado Technical University.
 Michael earned a Bachelor of Science in Environmental Planning from Westfield State College and a Master of Science in Management – Leadership Management from Strayer University.
-He is a veteran of the United States Navy and currently serves as the Vice President-Elect of the Council of College and Military Educators (CCME).
+He is a veteran of the United States Navy and has served as the Vice President-Elect and Vice President of the Council of College and Military Educators (CCME).